 Write Up:

 Safety is MoDOT’s number one priority.
-Tracking measure ensures all employees safely arrive to work, safely perform their job and return home safe the same day.
+Tracking this measure ensures all employees safely arrive to work, safely perform their job and return home safe the same day.
 Preparations necessary to accomplish these goals include preplanning jobs, reviewing Risk-Based Assessments, conducting morning safety briefings and performing active stretching before beginning the workday.
 This measure focuses on improving three high-risk areas: backing a motorized vehicle, employee slips, trips and falls and employee sprains and strains.

 Purpose of the Measure: